Security sensitive biological agents

 The aim of the Security Sensitive Biological Agent Regulatory Scheme is to limit the opportunities for acts of bio-terrorism or bio-crime to occur using harmful biological agents.

-Criminal or terrorist use of security sensitive biological agents is investigated by Western Australia Police.
+Criminal or terrorist use of security sensitive biological agents is investigated by the Western Australia Police Force.